2006 Indianapolis 500: Team and driver changes

-The biggest storyline heading into the Indianapolis 500 revolved around Wheldon, who opted to drive for Target Chip Ganassi Racing in 2006, despite winning the Indianapolis 500 and the IndyCar championship with Andretti Green Racing the previous season.
+The biggest storyline heading into the Indianapolis 500 revolved around Dan Wheldon, who opted to drive for Target Chip Ganassi Racing in 2006, despite winning the Indianapolis 500 and the IndyCar Series championship with Andretti Green Racing the previous season.
 Replacing him in the No. 26 entry would be third-generation driver Marco Andretti, who was one of the three race rookies.
 Andretti's father, Michael Andretti, announced his comeback from retirement to compete in the Indianapolis 500 alongside his son, driving the one-off No. 1 entry for Andretti Green Racing.

 Similarly, 1998 Indianapolis 500 winner Eddie Cheever made his return to the IndyCar Series and the Indianapolis 500 for the first time since 2002.
 During his hiatus, Cheever exclusively focused his efforts on his ownership role at Cheever Racing.
 Two-time Indianapolis 500 winner Al Unser Jr. also came out of retirement and returned to the Indianapolis 500.
 He was teamed with 1996 winner Buddy Lazier in the Dreyer & Reinbold Racing-prepared No. 31 car.

 On March 23, Rahal Letterman Racing filed three entries for the Indianapolis 500, which were to be driven by 2004 race winner Buddy Rice, 2005 Rookie of the Year driver Danica Patrick, and series rookie Paul Dana.
 However, after Dana was killed in a practice crash at Homestead–Miami Speedway on March 26, team co-owner Bobby Rahal selected seven-time Indy Pro Series winner Jeff Simmons to drive Dana's No. 17 entry for the remainder of the season, including the Indianapolis 500.

 Testing and Rookie Orientation

-The Rookie Orientation and Refresher Programs, the latter of which were for drivers who didn't race in the previous Indianapolis 500, took place at Indianapolis on May 7 and May 8, with ten drivers partaking in the test sessions.
+The Rookie Orientation and Refresher Programs, the latter of which were for drivers who did not race in the previous Indianapolis 500, took place at Indianapolis on May 7 and May 8, with ten drivers partaking in the test sessions.
 Rookie Orientation consists of four phases; the first phase features speeds between 195 and 200 mph, the second phase features speeds between 200 and 205 mph, the third phase features speeds between 205 and 210 mph, and the fourth phase features speeds above 215 mph.
 The rookie drivers had to pass all four phases in order to be eligible to race in the Indianapolis 500.